trueagi-io/hyperon-pln/metta/inference-control/README.md

 where `$rn` ranges `Trans` as well as other axiom names corresponding to contiguous precedence, and `$rc` is left free.
-In all three rules, `$k` the depth is left free as well, since inference control based on maximum depth is left to the base case and recursive step continuation predicates.
+In all three rules, `$k`, the depth is left free as well, since inference control based on maximum depth is left to the base case and recursive step continuation predicates.